About arc42

 4. Security:

-• Goal: Data protection and resistance to attacks.
+• Goal: Robust protection of user credentials and session data, and resistance to common web attacks:

 5. Functionality: